apache/hudi/rfc/rfc-60/rfc-60.md

 3. The Instant metadata (`HoodieCommitMetadata`,`HoodieCleanMetadata` etc.) will always act as the source of file listing for metadata table to be populated.

-4. `HoodieCommitMetadata` currently stores `file name` instead of complete `file path`.
-We will have to modify commit metadata to store the complete file path instead of just file name, as the files are now distributed across several random prefix paths instead of a derivable table/partition path.

-5. If there is an error reading from Metadata table, we will not fall back listing from file system.
+4. If there is an error reading from Metadata table, we will not fall back listing from file system.

-6. In case of metadata table getting corrupted or lost, we need to have a solution here to reconstruct metadata table from the files which distributed using federated storage.
+5. In case of metadata table getting corrupted or lost, we need to have a solution here to reconstruct metadata table from the files which distributed using federated storage.
 We will likely have to implement a file system listing logic, that can get all the partition to files mapping by listing all the prefixes under the `Table Storage Path`.
 Following the folder structure of adding table name/partitions under the prefix will help in getting the listing and